qaware/qaware-blog-source/content/posts/getting-started-rag-cwyd.md

 {{< /rawhtml >}}

 {{< note >}}
-ℹ️&nbsp;&nbsp;The related CNN talk can be found on
+ℹ️&nbsp;&nbsp;The related Cloud Native Night Mainz talk can be found on
 <a href="https://speakerdeck.com/aeimer/ais-secret-weapon-turning-documents-into-knowledge-cwyd">Speakerdeck</a>.
 {{< /note >}}